Last updated on August 30th, 2023

 Bergama Acropolis, called Pergamon, is the very, very place of the ancient Greek city of Pergamum, the capital of the Pergamon kingdom.
 It is located at the very top of a fairly high hill – 270 meters above sea level.

 Let’s just say that the Acropolis of Pergamon is comparable to the Acropolis of well-known Athens.
 However, Pergamon has the steepest amphitheater in the world and sees much fewer tourists.
-Also, if in Athens you need to walk 15 minutes uphill to reach the Acropolis, then in Bergama you can take a cable car what is pretty convenient.
+Also, if in Athens you need to walk 15 minutes uphill to reach the Acropolis, then in Bergama you can take a cable car which is pretty convenient.
 If you have your own car, you can also drive up to the top and park a car near the entrance.

 Here is more information about the ticket price and schedule.